Package signing is available with the purpose of ensuring the security and integrity of processes and libraries published from Studio.

-For example, the following command installs Studio, a Robot as a Windows service, the local activities packages, and enforces the usage of signed packaged in your UiPath environment:
+For example, the following command installs Studio, a Robot as a Windows service, and enforces the usage of signed packaged in your UiPath environment:

-To download, install and run packages signed with the a certain certificate, add the certificate as a trusted source.
+To download, install, and run packages signed with a certain certificate, add the certificate as a trusted source.
 To do so, modify the

 nuget.config file in the installation folder, mainly the section

 To add a trusted author, you need to open the